Adobe-Marketing-Cloud/tools/repo/README.md

   -s <server>        server, defaults to 'http://localhost:4502'
                      include context path if needed
-  -u <user>:<pwd>    user and password, defaults to 'admin:admin'
+  -u <user>:<pwd>    user and password, defaults to 'admin:admin' -i                 inverse diff, to see incoming changes from the server
 ```